IIEleven11/CloneXTTSv2/README.md

            eval_batch_size=BATCH_SIZE,
            num_loader_workers=8,
            eval_split_max_size=256,
-           eval_split_size=0.11,      # This line right here.
-If it is missing, add it.
+           eval_split_size=0.11,      # !!!This line right here!!!.
+When you clone the repo it is missing, add it.
 For my 151 audio files, using .11 got me to 16 eval samples.
 Normal range of eval samples is between 15-30. print_step=50,
            plot_step=100,
            log_model_step=100,